 According to the YWCA of Cass Clay there were 683 women and 679 children that were provided safe shelter last year.
 Of these, approximately 80% were escaping domestic violence.
 Overall, there were over 21,000 nights of shelter provided at the emergency shelter.
-The Rape and Abuse Crisis Center (RACC) has served over 2,500 people, including 523 children in 2019.
-About 60% of those served, or 1,200 individuals, were experiencing domestic violence.
-Of those, the RACC estimates that about 10%, or 100 individuals, were looking for permanent housing.
+The Rape and Abuse Crisis Center has served over 2,500 people, including 523 children in 2019.